suit-wg/architecture/draft-ietf-suit-architecture.md

 post-quantum secure signature mechanisms, such as hash-based signatures {{RFC8778}}, are attractive.
 These algorithms maintain security in presence of quantum computers.

-A mandatory-to-implement set of algorithms will be specified in the manifest specification {{I-D.ietf-suit-manifest}}}.

-### Rollback attacks must be prevented

-A device presented with an old, but valid manifest and firmware must not be tricked into installing such firmware since a vulnerability in the old firmware image may allow an attacker to gain control of the device.

-### Robust against becoming unbootable {#reliability}

-A power failure at any time must not cause a failure of the device.
-Equally, adverse network conditions during an update must not cause the failure of the device.

-A failure to validate any part of an update must not cause a failure of the device.
-One way to achieve this functionality is to provide a minimum of two storage locations for firmware and one bootable location for firmware.
-An alternative approach is to use a second stage bootloader with build-in full featured firmware update functionality such that it is possible to return to the update process after power down.

-Note: This is an implementation requirement rather than a requirement on the manifest format.

-### Operate with a small bootloader

-Throughout this document we assume that the bootloader itself is distinct from the role of the firmware consumer and therefore does not manage the firmware update process.
-This may give the impression that the bootloader itself is a completely separate component, which is mainly responsible for selecting a firmware image to boot.

-The overlap between the firmware update process and the bootloader functionality comes in two forms, namely

-- First, a bootloader must verify the firmware image it boots as part of the secure boot process.
-Doing so requires meta-data to be stored alongside the firmware image so that the bootloader can cryptographically verify the firmware image before booting it to ensure it has not been tampered with or replaced.
-This meta-data used by the bootloader may well be the same manifest obtained with the firmware image during the update process (with the severable fields stripped off).

-- Second, an IoT device needs a recovery strategy in case the firmware update / boot process fails.
-The recovery strategy may include storing two or more firmware images on the device or offering the ability to have a second stage bootloader perform the firmware update process again using firmware updates over serial, USB or even wireless connectivity like Bluetooth Smart.
-In the latter case the firmware consumer functionality is contained in the second stage bootloader and requires the necessary functionality for executing the firmware update process, including manifest parsing.

-In general, it is assumed that the bootloader itself, or a minimal part of it, will not be updated since a failed update of the bootloader poses a reliability risk.

-All information necessary for a device to make a decision about the installation of a firmware update must fit into the available memory of a constrained IoT device.
-This prevents flash write exhaustion.
-This is typically not a difficult requirement to accomplish because there are not other task/processes running while the bootloader is active (unlike that which may be the case when running the application firmware).

-Note: This last paragraph is an implementation requirement.

-### Small Parsers

-Keeping the code size and complexity of parsers small is important for constrained IoT devices.
-Since the firmware image parsing code may also be used by the bootloader it is part of the trusted computing base.

-Additionally, it must be easy to parse only those fields that are required to validate at least one signature or MAC with minimal exposure.

-### No impact on existing firmware formats

-The design of the firmware update mechanism must not require changes to existing firmware formats.

-### Robust permissions

 When a device obtains a monolithic firmware image from a single author without any additional approval steps then the authorization flow is